 The functional relationship between a town and its hinterland can be indicated by a specific flow of products and services from the central place to its hinterland, or by a reverse flow of demand from the hinterland to the central place (Klemmer 1978).
 However, in smaller communities, the competitive nature of the rural market has significantly changed.
 Better travel conditions along with attractive regional shopping centres entice consumers to travel beyond their local markets.
 Although the high level of car-ownership in rural areas makes it easier for rural residents to 'use' local town facilities, it also allows them to travel even further, to larger cities (Miller and Kean 1997; Powe and Shaw 2004).
-Traditionally, towns act as a concentration point of facilities, both for households living in town (T-HH) and for
+Traditionally, towns act as a concentration point of facilities, both for households living in town (T-HH) and for the households living in (often) more remote locations in the hinterland (H-HH) (Courtney et al. 2007).
+However, it is not really clear to what extent this is still the case, and for which activities and services this holds in particular.
+Therefore, we first look at the supply of shops, then at the spatial distribution of households' purchases in general, and, finally, we focus on different products and services.

-Average ^a number of shops Average ^a inhabitant number of s per shop Average ^a number of employees per shop
+U Average ^a number of of shops Average ^a number of inhabitants per shop number of s per shop

 Zone A Zone B Zone A Zone B Zone A Zone B

 England 92 19 115 652 7 13

-France 112 41 116 317 - -
+France 112 41 116 317

 Netherlands 113 188 118 167 5 4

 Poland 317 94 38 256 2 3

 Portugal 397 636 44 36 2 2